IBM/smart-city-gateway/README.md

 <p align="center">
 <img src="https://i.imgur.com/Kn483SZ.png"  />
 </p>

-7. Publish sensor values from end node to TTN

 Now that we've verified that a basic "Hello world" string can be published from our node to the gateway, let's update our node to read and publish values from a sensor.
 To do this, we can plug a sensor into the breadboard, connect its negative/positive pins to the breadboard power rails, and its data pin to one of the feather “Analog input” pins (6 in total labeled like A0, A1, etc).
 In this example, I’ll use a sound sensor.